dhm-tech/3D-Arm-Design/README.md

 - The project is shared here for educational purposes.
 It can be opened using any CAD software that supports STEP files.

 ## 📸 Design Preview
-You can see sum pictures for the model here:
 ![Preview](arm-pictures.jpg)

 ---